 In addition to making its own beer, the microbrewery and brew pub brings in suds from other local producers.
 Half Barrel Beer Project is also a bottle shop, carrying a selection of rare beers from across the world.

 Ivanhoe Park Brewing Co.

 This independent craft brewery and tasting room is one of the newest businesses to enter the popular Ivanhoe Village district, less than 10 minutes from downtown Orlando.

-Although it just launched in summer 2018, Ivanhoe Park Brewing Co. has already attracted a dedicated fan base, thanks in part to innovative brews made with quality ingredients.
+Open since 2018, Ivanhoe Park Brewing Co. has attracted a dedicated fan base, thanks in part to innovative brews made with quality ingredients.
 The staff is also committed to educating the public about the joys of craft beer.